 Ecchymosis is usually caused by an injury, such as a bump, blow, or fall.
 This impact may cause a blood vessel to burst open leaking blood under the skin, creating a bruise.

-While bruises are very common and affect almost everyone, tend get them more easily than others do.
+While bruises are very common and affect almost everyone,

 If you regularly find bruises on your body but can’t remember getting injured, there could be an underlying cause.
 Many medications are associated with increased bleeding and bruising, including:

 - blood thinners, such as aspirin or warfarin (Coumadin, Jantoven)